- Majors and Minors

 If you are a native speaker of a language other than English and have received formal instruction in that language in school, you may petition the Committee on Academic Standing to waive the foreign language requirement.
-If you are claiming a disability, the petition must be signed by your faculty adviser and your dean.
+If you are claiming a disability (see above), the petition must be signed by your faculty adviser and your dean.

 Petitions are available in your dean’s office or in the Office of the Registrar, located on the first floor of Fanning Hall.

 Is there a timeline for seeking a waiver?

 The foreign language requirement may be waived upon the recommendation of the appropriate language department on the basis of one or more of the following: departmental tests, interviews or a College Board Achievement Test score of 560 or higher.
 Students must seek this waiver during the freshman year.